LWilsonDev/stand-up-list/README.md

 ### Get the extension

-To download the extension, head to the [Chrome store](https://chrome.google.com/webstore/detail/stand-up-memory-helper/bbkdmgbcgmolkchkahbenkdhajcdopjb/related)
+~~To download the extension, head to the [Chrome store](https://chrome.google.com/webstore/detail/stand-up-memory-helper/bbkdmgbcgmolkchkahbenkdhajcdopjb/related)~~

+Removed due to breaking update

 ### Run locally

 - Download the repo
 - head to the chrome [extension manager](chrome://extensions/) ensuring you are in developer mode by clicking the Chrome menu icon and select Extensions from the Tools menu.
 Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.
 - Go to 'Load Unpacked' and load your project.
 This will add the extension to your browser locally, and you can refresh and see any errors.

-### Contribute to the code

-Improvements, bug fixes and contributions to the project are most welcome.
-Please feel free to submit a PR.

-### Raise an issue

-Please use the issues tab to raise any bugs